 One of the major components of the proposed operational framework is the allocation of services to operational units.
-Each unit is made up of a service route or group of service routes operating to a timetable that applies to the entire route or group of routes specified for that unit.
-All services described in Appendix 1 of this Wellington Regional Public Transport Plan (PT Plan) are grouped into units, with an understanding that the geographical size and allocation of one or more routes to a given unit must facilitate competition when the unit is tendered.
+Each unit is made up of a route or group of routes operating to a timetable that applies to the entire route or group of routes specified for that unit.
+All routes described in Appendix 1 of the PT Plan are grouped into units, with an understanding that the geographical size and allocation of one or more routes to a given unit must facilitate competition when the unit is tendered.
 Each unit will be delivered through a separate operating contract.